danielwilson1702/nav-component-tabbed-primary-detail-slidingpanelayout/README.md

-# navigation-component-tabbed-master-detail
+# navigation-component-tabbed-primary-detail
-Attempt at a tabbed master-detail nav flow using the Jetpack Navigation Component
+A two pane primary-detail, tabbed nav flow using the Jetpack Navigation Component